-By construction (and continuity), the infinite word $w' = \{x_j\}_{j \in \Z}$ satisfies $\sigma^i(\sub(w')) = w$.
+By construction (and continuity), the bi-infinite element $w' = \{x_j\}_{j \in \Z}$ satisfies $\sigma^i(\sub(w')) = w$.
 We now need to show that every subword of $w'$ is legal.
 Since, by Lemma \ref{lem: closure of language under subst and subwords}, subwords of legal words are legal, it suffices to show that $w'_{[-n,n]}$ is legal for each $n$.
-By construction we have the net $S_n$ which converges letter-wise on positions $[-n,n]$ to $w_{[-n,n]}$.
-This net consists of subwords of supertiles $\sub^{k(n, m) - 1}(t(n,m))$, so it follows that $w_{[-n,n]}$ is in the closure of the generated words and thus is legal, as required. \end{proof}
+By construction we have the net $S_n$, which converges letter-wise on positions $[-n,n]$ to $w_{[-n,n]}$.
+This net consists of subwords of superwords $\sub^{k(n, m) - 1}(t(n,m))$, so it follows that $w_{[-n,n]}$ is in the closure of the generated words and thus is legal, as required. \end{proof}